act-rules/act-rules.github.io/_rules/element-lang-matches-common-language-off6ek.md

 #### Failed Example 4

-This `div` element has a `lang` attribute value of `fr` (French), which does not match its [unique language][].
-The unique language is English because the accessible texts are English, and all other text is in a `p` element with a `lang` attribute value of `nl`, which also doesn't match its unique language.
+This `div` element has a `lang` attribute value of `fr` (French), which does not match its [common language][].
+The common language is English because the accessible texts are English, and all other text is in a `p` element with a `lang` attribute value of `nl`, which also doesn't match its common language.

 ```html
 <html lang="fr">